Aging of Japan: Ageing dynamics

 From 1974 to 2014, the number of Japanese people 65 years or older nearly quadrupled, accounting for 26% of Japan's population at 33 million individuals.
 In the same period, the proportion of children aged 14 and younger decreased from 24.3% in 1975 to 12.8% in 2014.
 The number of elderly people surpassed the number of children in 1997.
 Sales of adult diapers surpassed diapers for babies in 2014.
 This change in the demographic makeup of Japanese society, referred to as population ageing (kōreikashakai, 高齢化社会), has taken place in a shorter period of time than in any other country.

 According to population projections based on the current fertility rate, individuals over the age of 65 will account for 40% of the population by 2060, and the total population will fall by one-third from 128 million in 2010 to 87 million by 2060.
 The proportion of old Japanese citizens will soon level off.
-However, due to stagnant birth rates, it is estimated that the proportion of young people (under the age of 19) in Japan will constitute only 13 percent in the year 2060, decreasing from 40 percent in 1960.
+However, due to stagnant birth rates, it is estimated that the proportion of young people (under the age of 20) in Japan will constitute only 13 percent in the year 2060, decreasing from 40 percent in 1960.

 Economists at Tohoku University established a countdown to national extinction, which projects that Japan will have only one remaining child in 4205.
 These predictions prompted a pledge by Prime Minister Shinzō Abe to set a threshold for population decline at 100 million.

+In September 2026, the health ministry reported Japan had 107,677 people with 100 years old or older, the first time the country surpassed 100,000 people—with 94,298 as being women—since the beginning of the records in 1963, when the country enacted the Act on Social Welfare for the Elderly—with 153 in that year—, and a increase of 7,914 from the previous year.
+The population in such age range has reached a historic record for 56 consecutive years.
+Previous figures exceeded 1,000 in 1981, 10,000 in 1998, 50,000 in 2012 and 95,000 in 2024.
+Health Minister Kenichiro Ueno highlighted the fact that these people are living longer, healthier and more actively, citing advances in medicine and technology.